FLOODED BASEMENT SERVICES

 Do you have flooding in Toronto GTA and in need of a Flooded Basement Cleanup Services Company ?
 Click the blue tab below for more info

 Basement Floods that are caused due to overland flooding are the result of excess water entering the house through windows and doors.
 This occurs when storms or prolonged heavy rains occur.
 Although there isn’t much we can do to prevent these natural disasters, we can prevent basement flooding through preventative measures and proper systems being implemented to manage the water level even when it rises above the water table.
 You should first determine if you reside in a floodplain-prone area or not.
 You can search your local conservation authority to find their Flood Plain Map which can help you determine your flood risk based on your geo-location.
 If you reside in a high-risk area, you should consider waterproofing your property according to the risk level.
 Not all properties require waterproofing.
-Some simply need good maintenance to keep your sewer system pipes in good healthy conditions and free of any obstructions.
+Some simply need good maintenance to keep your sewer system pipes in good health conditions and free of any obstructions.
 If you’re not sure, contact a professional waterproofing company for an overall exterior and interior inspection and plumbing & drain company specialized in sewer line repair and cleaning and get a consultation on the best solution for your property.

 It is generally acceptable to have the earth around your house slope an inch per foot as you go further away from the premises.
 This should continue for at least 6-8 feet.
 Soil with 20-30 % clay content is best.
 Avoid using soil that is sandy or abundant in organic matter.